sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-environment-creation.md

 1. Go to the [Azure portal](https://portal.azure.com) and sign in with your Azure account.

 1. Click **Create a resource**, search for Azure Search, and click **Create**.
-See [Create an Azure Search service in the portal](https://docs.microsoft.com/en-us/azure/search/search-create-service-portal) if you are setting up a search service for the first time.
+See [Create an Azure Search service in the portal](https://docs.microsoft.com/en-us/azure/search/search-create-service-portal) if you are setting up a search service for the first time, and use the bullet point list below for the details you will use to fill out the details for the Azure Search service.

   ![Dashboard portal](../resources/images/lab-environment-creation/create-service-full-portal.png)

-1. For the URL, that is the service name, choose a name that you can easily remember.
+1. For the **URL**, that is the service name, choose a name that you can easily remember.
 We will use it dozens of times in the next labs.
 The name of the service in the screenshots of this lab won't be available, you must create your own service name.

-1. For Resource group, create a resource group to contain all the resources you create in this tutorial.
+1. For **Resource group**, create a resource group to contain all the resources you create in this tutorial.
 This makes it easier to clean up the resources after you have finished the tutorial.

-1. For Location, choose either **South Central US** or **West Europe**.
+1. For **Location**, choose either **South Central US** or **West Europe**.
 Currently, the Cognitive Search API is only available in these two regions

-1. For Pricing tier, you can create a **Free** service to complete tutorials and quickstarts.
+1. For **Pricing tier**, you can create a **Free** service to complete tutorials and quickstarts.
 For deeper investigation using your own data, create a [paid service](https://azure.microsoft.com/pricing/details/search/) such as **Basic** or **Standard**.
 For these labs, we recommend using the **Basic** tier.

   A Free service is limited to 3 indexes, 16 MB maximum blob size, and 2 minutes of indexing, which is often insufficient for exercising the full capabilities of cognitive search.
 To review limits for different tiers, see [Service Limits](https://docs.microsoft.com/en-us/azure/search/search-limits-quotas-capacity).